newAM/monitorcontrol/README.md

 * Linux
 * Windows

 The Virtual Control Panel (VCP) is re-implemented once per platform.
-The monitor class receives a VCP as an argument and uses that for all monitor adjustments.
+The monitor class receives a VCP as an argument and uses the VCP for all monitor controls.

 ## Installation
 Clone (or download) and install the package.